-The acres proposed for sale are native rangeland typical of the Northern Mixed Grassed Prairie with some acres containing tame pasture that were seeded to crested wheat grass.
-Range sites are dominated by silty sites, and to a lesser extent thin hilly sites.
-Species composition is dominated by grasses which include western wheatgrass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie june grass on the native range land and crested wheatgrass within the tame pasture.
-The tame pasture is not very productive.
+The majority of the acres proposed for sale are native rangeland typical of the Northern Mixed Grassed Prairie.
+Range sites are dominated by silty and thin hilly sites.
+Species composition is dominated by grasses which include western wheatgrass, needle and thread grass, inland salt grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie junegrass.
 Sub-dominate species include various forbs and shrubs.
-Noxious weeds have not been identified according to previous inspections.
-Current range conditions are rated as fair with an estimated average carrying capacity or stocking rate assessed at .191 AUMs per acre on the native range and .35 AUM's per acre on the tame pasture.
+A small patch of Canada thistle has been identified on the tract of land in section 23.
+Current range conditions are rated as good with an estimated average carrying capacity or stocking rate assessed at .30 AUMs per acre.

 Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management or other agricultural use.
-It is unknown what land use activities may be associated with a change in ownership; however the vegetation on this tract is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on the tract.
+It is unknown what land use activities may be associated with a change in ownership; however the vegetation on these tracts is typical of a land throughout the vicinity and there are no known rare, unique cover types or vegetation on the tracts.
 It is expected that this land will be used for grazing livestock in the future.
-The proposal does not include any on-the-ground activities, or changes to activities and therefore we do not expect direct or cumulative effects would occur to vegetation as a result of the proposal.
+The proposal does not include any on-the-ground activities, or changes to activities.